 How dumb is that?
 Advertiser’s actual subject line was no longer a subject line but a line from the body of that email.

 Remember how important is the subject line?
-If instead of your subject line it is published only “Solo Ad”, “Dynamic solo”, “Publisher’s Exclusive solo”, etc. . who do you think will open your solo ad?
+If instead of your subject line it is published only “Solo Ad”, “Dynamic solo”, “Publisher’s Exclusive solo”, etc, who do you think will open your solo ad?

-Ask the seller to send you a template or provide her/him your solo ad and ask her/him to send you back an email that it is exactly like the solo ad that will be sent to the subscribers.
+Ask the seller to send you a template.
+Or even better… provide your own solo ad and ask the seller to send you back an email that it’s exactly like the solo ad that will be sent to the subscribers.